-Lead (Pb) is another toxic heavy metal that is widely distributed in the environment due to natural and anthropogenic sources, such as Pb-based paints, industrial emissions, and contaminated water (37).
-It is highly persistent and not biodegradable, leading to long-term contamination (38).
-According to ATSDR, Pb can cause severe health issues, including neurological, cardiovascular, hematological, and immunological disorders (38).
-Blood Pb levels below 5 μg/dL have been linked to neurological and developmental impairments, as well as cognitive deficits, especially in children (38,39).
-Importantly, exposure to Pb is well linked with an elevated risk of DM (29,37).
-A repeated-measure longitudinal study that included 5505 Chinese, with a 5-year follow-up, showed a significant association between blood Pb level and increased fasting plasma glucose levels and reduced homeostatic model assessment of β -cell function (HOMA-B) (29,40).
-This association predominately existed in women, but not men, suggesting a gender-dependent response (40).
-Another human study, including 110 industrial workers in the United Arab Emirates who were exposed to Pb in their workplace, showed a positive association between blood Pb levels and fasting blood glucose and lipid levels, consequently increasing the risk of DM and heart diseases (41).
-In addition, an in vivo animal study on Wistar rats treated with various Pb doses for 32 days showed marginally elevated blood glucose levels, fasting insulin levels, and HOMA-IR (42).
-Furthermore, the isolated pancreatic islet cells of the Wistar rats treated with Pb exhibited low cell viability and impaired glucose-stimulated insulin secretion (GSIS), which was associated with an increase in ROS levels and glycogen synthase kinase-3 beta (GSK-3β), leading to insulin resistance (42).
+Pb is another toxic heavy metal that is widely distributed in the environment due to both natural and anthropogenic sources, such as Pb-based paints, industrial emissions, and contaminated water [37].
+It is highly persistent and nonbiodegradable, leading to long-term contamination [38].
+According to the ATSDR, Pb can cause severe health issues, including neurological, cardiovascular, hematological, and immunological disorders [38].
+Blood Pb levels of approximately 5 μg/dL have been linked to neurological and developmental impairments, as well as cognitive deficits, especially in children [38, 39].
+Importantly, exposure to Pb has also been strongly associated with an elevated risk of DM [29, 37].
+A repeated-measures longitudinal study involving 5505 Chinese participants over a five-year follow-up period showed a significant association between blood Pb levels and increased fasting plasma glucose levels, along with reduced homeostatic model assessment of β -cell function (HOMA-B), an indicator of B-cell function [29, 40].
+This association was predominantly observed in women, but not in men, suggesting a gender-dependent response [40].
+Another human study, involving 110 industrial workers in the United Arab Emirates exposed to Pb in their workplace, demonstrated a positive association between blood Pb levels and fasting blood glucose and lipid levels, thereby increasing the risk of DM and heart disease [41].
+In addition, an in vivo animal study on Wistar rats treated with various doses of Pb for 32 days showed marginally elevated blood glucose levels, fasting insulin levels, and HOMA-IR, a tool to measure insulin resistance [42].
+Furthermore, pancreatic islet cells isolated from these Pb-treated rats exhibited reduced cell viability and impaired glucose-stimulated insulin secretion (GSIS), which was associated with increased ROS levels and elevated glycogen synthase kinase-3 beta (GSK-3 β), contributing to insulin resistance [42].